 The easiest Eriocaulon plant.
-Absolutely stunning looking and extremely rare, this plant looks like an underwater succulent.
-Unlike more delicate Eriocaulon species, this plant can be kept thriving under a variety of conditions and makes an amazing centerpiece for any tank, big or small, to build an aquascape around.
+Absolutely stunning and extremely rare, this plant looks like an underwater succulent.
+Unlike more delicate Eriocaulon species, this plant can be kept thriving under a wider variety of conditions and makes an amazing centerpiece for any tank, big or small, to build an aquascape around.
 Turns reddish in high lighting.

 Size: 6 x 6cm typically; may grow up to 10 x 10cm